 Ireland’s ancient election software system (more details below) also delivered an unexpected landslide for Sinn Fein in 2020.
 All three of these main Irish parties are currently virtually identical in terms of policy.
 For a demonstration of the ongoing political synchronicity, Sinn Fein & Fine Gael are now playing out pro-vaccine kabuki theatre as we explained here.
 Big Pharma and Ireland’s non-existent stem-cell research laws also have particular relevance to how Aontú performed in the recent election.
 We go into that below.

 Aontú are a staunchly Catholic party with a very active volunteer Catholic base.
-Prior to their conception, over 33.6% of Irish people voted no in the Abortion referendum in 2018.
+Prior to their conception, over 33.6% of Irish people voted no in the Abortion referendum in 2018. (so that’s 33, and 3*6… if you’re missing the symbolism of those numbers appearing in a vote on abortion, I’ll say no more).
 No other party in Ireland represented the anti-abortion vote in the 2020 election except for outsiders mis-labelled as the ‘far-right’ by the mainstream Irish media.
 Aontú were the only ones given media profile, anointed as barely acceptable by the Irish media because they knew SOME token voice had to be given to the 33% or more that voted no in the Abortion referendum.

 Given the above percentages, Aontú’s final tally of just 1.9% of the national vote, which was so close to the magic 2% for party funding, was… interesting to say the least.
 Recent reports of widespread voter fraud in the 2020 United States Presidential election (which we are documenting daily here), have implicated Dominion voting systems as completely flawed.
 Their established origins in Venezuela under Chavez for the express purpose of rigging elections are jaw-dropping.
 Former US Federal Prosecutor Sidney Powell has produced sworn testimony from a former Cuban intelligence chief to confirm that, under oath.
 You will be seeing plenty more about Dominion in the next month.
 As well as activist extreme-left election count workers caught on tape committing voter fraud.